02 April 2025

 • Scott Hansen — Chief Executive Officer, Australian Pesticides and Veterinary Medicines

-Session 1: Automating the future
+Session 1: Automating the Future

 Moderator – Chris Vonwiller AM FTSE Chairman, Warren Centre for Advanced Engineering